 Amani Sewing Machines

-Stitchhing is at the heart of Amani’s work and new sewing machines are essential for women new to Amani or working at the younger Amani centers.
-Donations to sewing machines are used to assist women in purchasing their own sewing machines, which enables them to work at home while caring for their families.
+Stitching is at the heart of Amani’s work and new sewing machines are essential for women new to Amani or working at the younger Amani centers.
+Donations are used to assist women in purchasing their own sewing machines, which enables them to work at home while caring for their families.

 Amani Foundation is registered as a non-profit organization in the U.S. All gifts are tax deductible.